AlexandreFenyo/net-monitor/README.md

 - Then the manager draws the values from this local copy on the chart.

-- Finally the manager, waits for messages from the broker
+- Each time the manager receives a new value from the message broker, it adds the value to the locale copy of the data set and draws it on the chart.

 ### lifetime